An Architect’s Guide to Salesforce Integration

 The perils of automating Salesforce on a whim

-There are upsides and downsides to automating routines in Salesforce: mainly that your automation tool will only sync data that rigidly fits the criteria you define, no outliers accepted.
-They also aren’t cheap tools to use at scale.
-As your usage expands to cover more and more edge cases, the cost of the tool increases.
+There are upsides and downsides to automating routine tasks in Salesforce: once completed, you will have a system that transfers data automatically to reduce manual effort, however the automation tool will only sync data that fits the rigid criteria you define, no outliers accepted.
+They also aren’t cheap tools to use at scale, and their cost increases as your usage expands to cover more and more edge cases.

 Without careful planning, a seemingly “free” automation tool can balloon into a serious budget buster.